 "A Sherlock Holmes for the Internet Age"Content in Chinese.
 (For full article, see here.)

 Life Week Magazine, November 18, 2002

 "A Missing Link Most Wanted" Linking facts in the sniper case will be a big test of what Coplink can do.
 Just for this project, all information from Maryland, the District and Virginia and from federal databases such as the FBI's Rapidstart is being collected in a single, searchable data file.
 (For full article, see here.)

 The Washington Post, November 7, 2002

 "An Electronic Cop That Plays Hunches" It is an Internet-based system called Coplink, developed at an artificial intelligence laboratory, that allows police departments to establish links quickly among their own files and to those of other departments.
 (PDF version here)

 "Tucson Cops, local software to help in D.C. sniper probe" A computer database system that Tucson police employ in crime investigations will be used in the hunt for the Washington, D.C.-area sniper or snipers.
 (For full article, see here.)

 "Sniper probe to get help from Tucson" A program developed by the University of Arizona will be used to try to capture the Washington, D.C., area sniper.
 (For full article, see here.) here

 Arizona Daily Star, October 23, 2002

 "Regional Information Sharing Project for Huntsville, Texas Law Enforcement Agencies" The city of Huntsville, TX recently granted a contract to implement COPLINK, a law enforcement records-sharing tool, in an initiative to improve Community Oriented Policing.
-(For full article, see here.)
+(PDF available here.)